Blue light filter for Mac

 20-20-20 break reminders Built-in, full-screen Partial — add-on feature

-Menu bar health score Live 0–100 score
+Menu bar comfort score Live 0–100 score

 Per-app filter profiles Pro feature Paid tier